jhmuller/jhmuller.github.io/README.md

 # Welcome to John Muller's Github.io page

 I am using this site to list pointers to a few  of my github repos that have some ML/Data Science projects that hopefully show a variety of skills.

-I hope to keep adding to these with things like: more deep learning, NLP, and much more.
+I use Jupyter notebooks for all of them.
+I realize that in production you are more likely to use Python scripts.
+In fact, my style of development is often to use both, migrating mature code from a Notebook to functions and classes in a Python script.
+However, the Notebooks offers the wonderful ability to embed markdown with the code and I think that is a great asset for what I am trying to achieve here.

-## Recent Data Science projects
+## Sample of Data Science projects

-1. Comparison of Classification Methods.
+-  **Comparison of Classification Methods**
  The data is from Kaggle and on stroke patients.
  It has attributes and an outcome variable of stroke or not.
  In the project I am interested in how 3 models compare in accuracy:
      logistic regression, Gradient Boosting and Random Forests.